gchq/sleeper/docs/deployment-guide.md

 Note, if you do not set the property `sleeper.retain.infra.after.destroy` to false when deploying then however you choose to tear down Sleeper later on you will also need to destroy some further S3 buckets and DynamoDB tables manually.
 This is because by default they are kept.
-The default setting of property `sleeper.retain.logs.after.destroy` is false.
+The default setting of property `sleeper.retain.logs.after.destroy` is true.
-This means all log groups will be deleted when the Sleeper instance is torn down.
+This means all log groups will be retained when the Sleeper instance is torn down.
-Change this to true to retain log groups for further analysis.

 Please ensure you predefine split points for your table.
 See [tables](../usage/tables.md#pre-split-partitions) for how to do this.
 If you decide not to set split points, your state store will be initialised with a single root partition.